Abigail Reese, PhD, CNM

 Education: Abby completed a PhD in Nursing with a focus on Health Policy at the University of New Mexico, where she was a Robert Wood Johnson Foundation Nursing & Health Policy Collaborative Fellow (2018).
 She earned an MSN in the Nurse-Midwifery Specialty (1998) at the Yale School of Nursing, and has an undergraduate degree in Anthropology with a certificate in Latin American Studies from Princeton University (1992).

 Professional Activities: Abby is a CNM who has practiced in a variety of settings, including home, birth center, hospital, academic medical center, and community health center models.
-She has conducted qualitative policy research that addresses access to maternity care in rural New Mexico communities, and has conducted evaluation research with community-based participatory research partnerships.
-Abby has been actively involved in the clinical teaching of medical students, resident physicians, and nurse-midwifery students, and has a strong commitment to a multidisciplinary collaborative care model.
-She currently works as the interim Executive Director for the New Mexico Perinatal Collaborative, where her efforts focus on convening all stakeholders to improve outcomes for women, infants, and families across New Mexico.
+She has conducted qualitative policy research that addresses access to maternity care in rural New Mexico communities, and engaged in evaluation research with community-based participatory research partnerships.
+Abby has been actively involved in the clinical teaching of medical students, resident physicians, and nurse-midwifery students, and has a strong commitment to a multidisciplinary, collaborative care model.
+She currently works as the Maternal Health Program Manager for the NM Department of Health.
+In this role, she is responsible for the licensure and regulation of midwifery practice for direct-entry and nurse midwives as part of a public health program focused on convening all stakeholders to improve outcomes for birthing people and families across New Mexico.

 Education: Dr. Eden earned her Doctorate in Philosophy in Applied Medical Anthropology and a Master of Public Health in Community and Family Health from the University of South Florida in 2013.
 She also holds a Master’s degree in International Affairs (1996) and Bachelors of Arts in Anthropology and in English (1993) from Ohio University.